MRD2001/HomeWork1/CaseStudy01.md

 ## Business Activities

-# What Problem?
+### What Problem?
 > The banking services should be simple, helpful and free.
 This was the premise that Chime founded upon, by solving the financial problems that every American face.
 With Chime, the customer can have a more healthy persoanl finance through the several services and solutions made available for the users.

-# Chaime Users?
+### Chime Users?
 > All individuals that require banking services.
 The following are the number of customers Chime have and the growth presented over the years.
 As it provides more than just mobile banking experience to its customers.
 Chime competes with a “featurization” strategy.
 The fintech certainly offers a good mobile user experience and touts no fees to attract low- to middle-income consumers.
 Coming from 1 Million user in 2018, now thay have more than 12 Million user.

-# Chime Features
+### Chime Features

 >The unfair advantage that Chime utilise to compete is the service of overdraft protection called **SpotMe**  and their early deposit system which allows customers to get their paycheck up to two days early. ...
 Chime's current success comes from its mobile friendly approach to banking that appeals to cash-strapped millennials. the other feature that Chime have and give them leverage on top of its competition is **Credit-builder credit card** Chime’s predominantly low- to middle-income consumers aren’t in the crosshairs of the big credit card issuers’ marketing efforts.
 According to Cornerstone, 15% of Chime’s primary banking customers either have the card or are on its wait list.
 To get the card, a customer must have a Chime Spending Account and have set up their direct deposit with Chime.

-# Digital Stack of Chime
+### Digital Stack of Chime

 > Chime uses 28 technology products and services including HTML5, Google Analytics, and jQuery, according to G2 Stack. and actively using 26 technologies for its website, according to BuiltWith.
 These include SPF, Domain Not Resolving, and Google Apps for Business.
 The company also has registered 3 trademarks with the most popular class being 'Insurance; financial affairs', according to IPqwery.
 Here is the list of technologies by Categoty :

--- Analytics & BI : Optimizely, Google Anlytics, CrazyEgg, Flurry -- Application Maintenance : NewRelic
+- Analytics & BI : Optimizely, Google Anlytics, CrazyEgg, Flurry
+- Application Maintenance : NewRelic
--- CMS : WordPress
+- CMS : WordPress
--- Collaboration : Google Drive
+- Collaboration : Google Drive
--- Demand Generation : Tapfiliate
+- Demand Generation : Tapfiliate
--- Design : Fonts.Com, Adobe TypeKit
+- Design : Fonts.Com, Adobe TypeKit
--- Digital Marketing : Google Tag Manager
+- Digital Marketing : Google Tag Manager
--- eComemrce : UpSellit
+- eComemrce : UpSellit
--- eMail Hosting and Tools : dmarican, ValiMail, G Suite -- eMail Marketing : Mailgun
+- eMail Hosting and Tools : dmarican, ValiMail, G Suite
+- eMail Marketing : Mailgun
--- Hiring : GreenHouse, ZipRecruiter
+- Hiring : GreenHouse, ZipRecruiter
--- Hosting : nginx, Cloudflair, DNS Made Easy, Pantheon -- Languages and Framework : HTML5
+- Hosting : nginx, Cloudflair, DNS Made Easy, Pantheon
+- Languages and Framework : HTML5
--- Marketing Automation : HubSpot Markting Hub, Segment -- Security : GlobalSign, reCAPTCHA, DigiCert
+- Marketing Automation : HubSpot Markting Hub, Segment
+- Security : GlobalSign, reCAPTCHA, DigiCert
--- Social Media : AddThis
+- Social Media : AddThis
--- Software Development : MapBox, Google Maps
+- Software Development : MapBox, Google Maps
--- Support : Zendesk
+- Support : Zendesk
--- User Engagement : Apester
+- User Engagement : Apester

-* Chime is actively using 26 technolgies for its website, according to builtWith (https://builtwith.com/detailed/chime.com) :
+> Chime is actively using 26 technolgies for its website, according to builtWith (https://builtwith.com/detailed/chime.com) :
--- Ads : Microsofit Advertising
+- Ads : Microsofit Advertising
--- Anlaytics : Iterable
+- Anlaytics : Iterable
--- CDN : Cloudflare
+- CDN : Cloudflare
--- CMS : Atlassian Cloud
+- CMS : Atlassian Cloud
--- Framework : Ruby and Rails token, PHP, Java EE,Bug Bounty,GlobalSign Domain verification, Heroku Vigor proxy -- Hosting : Fastly hosted, Fastly load balancer, cloudflair hosting, Amazon, Domain Name Resolving -- Media : Zoom
+- Framework : Ruby and Rails token, PHP, Java EE,Bug Bounty,GlobalSign Domain verification, Heroku Vigor proxy
+- Hosting : Fastly hosted, Fastly load balancer, cloudflair hosting, Amazon, Domain Name Resolving
+- Media : Zoom
--- Mobile : Apple Mobile Web App Capable, Mobile Optimzed -- eMail hosting providers : Valimail, SPF, Google APPs for Business -- Name Server : Cloudflare DNS
+- Mobile : Apple Mobile Web App Capable, Mobile Optimzed
+- eMail hosting providers : Valimail, SPF, Google APPs for Business
+- Name Server : Cloudflare DNS
--- Server : IPv6
+- Server : IPv6
--- SSL : DigiCert SSL
+- SSL : DigiCert SSL
--- Widgets : Zapier, Zoom, DocuSign, Okta
+- Widgets : Zapier, Zoom, DocuSign, Okta

-* Chime has also patents and regisitered trademarks, In addition to CHIME :
+> Chime has also patents and regisitered trademarks, In addition to CHIME :
 - SPOTME : Debit account services featuring a computer readable card.

 ## Landscape

-# What FinTech Domain?
+### What FinTech Domain?

 > Chime, operates in the FinTech Domain of Online Banking, with products and services that include : Magnetically encoded debit cards;
 Downloadable computer application software for mobile phones, tablets, handheld computers and mobile devices, namely, software for accessing, viewing and managing checking accounts, credit card accounts and savings accounts, paying bills and transferring money;